0xSero/partisia-docs/docs/PBCFundamentals/dictionary.md

 ### ETH

 The name of the native token of the Ethereum blockchain.
 It is a liquid cryptocurrency.
 On Partisia Blockchain you can pay for transactions using outside cryptocurrencies [(BYOC)](/docs/PBCFundamentals/byoc.md).
 ETH was the first BYOC on PBC, but soon USDC will also be available.

+### Event transactions

+An event transaction is a special type of transaction that is spawned during the execution of another transaction.
+Events are used to communicate across different contracts and/or shards.

+Events have the same basic properties as ordinary transactions.
+Events are sent through the flooding network and have the same validity rules as ordinary transactions.
+When a transaction is executed the network and CPU fees are collected, the rest of the cost is distributed evenly between any events said transaction spawns.
+Events are executed the same way as ordinary transactions meaning they can *also* spawn events.
+This means one can implement asynchronous, indefinite recursion which will eventually terminate since the events will run out of gas to pay the fees.

+Event transactions are instrumental in enabling cross-shard transactions since they can be routed by the blockchain to their respective destination shard.
+A routed event transaction is enriched with a finalization proof and routed based on the routing table in the chain state.
+For more details see [Shards](/docs/PBCFundamentals/shards.md).

 ### Flooding Network